snown/pansi/man/pansi_man.md

 :	Prevent the defaults from being set at the end of the command.
 By default the ANSI codes are cleared out at the end because typically you just want to modify the text passed to it, but sometimes it's nice to keep some of these settings around for subsequent text.

 -n, \--new-line
 :	Insert a newline after the command finishes.
-By default no new line is inserted so that you can continue writing, and potentially use ${script_name} mid-text.
+By default no new line is inserted so that you can continue writing, and potentially use pansi mid-text.

 	This only occurs at the very end of the ${script_name} command, so if you are using the chaining format the newline won't be inserted until after everything.